 UK START-UP VISA

-The UK Start-up visa is for non-EEA nationals who are new entrepreneurs and want to establish a business in the UK for the first time.
+The UK Start-up visa is for individuals who are new entrepreneurs and want to establish a business in the UK for the first time.
 You do not need to be a graduate or have secured any initial funding.
 However, you will need to have an innovative, viable and scalable business idea which has been approved by an endorsing body.

 Start-up visas are one-off visas, valid for 2 years and the category does not lead directly to settlement in the UK.
 However, UK Start-up visa holders may extend their stay in the Innovator visa category and qualify for ILR three years later.
 UK Start-up visa applicants can bring their partner and any children under the age of 18 to the UK.